Orlando Arcia Preview, Player Props: Braves vs. Rockies

 Orlando Arcia At The Plate

-- He ranks 32nd in batting average, 61st in on base percentage, and 69th in slugging among the qualifying hitters in baseball.
+- Among the qualified hitters in baseball, he ranks 24th in batting average, 55th in on-base percentage, and 64th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.